davidshq/mark-as-read/README.md

 If you click on the extension icon, it will change from unchecked to checked or vice versa.

+## Keyboard Shortcut
+You can toggle the marked as read functionality on a page using Ctrl+Shift+Z rather than clicking on the icon.

 ## Features

 - Mark pages as read